nthykier/IDEA-debpkg/README.md

  * Basic semantic validation (i.e. no duplicate fields)
  * Support for adding / removing comments via the <kbd>Code</kbd> > <kbd>Comment with Line Comment</kbd> feature.
  * Folding of long field values.
+ * Bundled spelling dictionary with common Debian package related terms and jargon to avoid some false-positive spelling mistakes.

 ## Getting started

-After installing the plugin, it automatically detect relevant files supported and start applying highlights and relevant validation rules based on common patterns such as "debian/control" or "*.deb822".
+After installing the plugin, it automatically detects relevant files supported and start applying highlights and relevant validation rules based on common patterns such as `debian/control` or `*.deb822`.

-Note that some of the auto-detection relies on the files being placed in the `debian` directory (such as `debian/control` and `debian/changelog`).
-Alternatively, you can set the file type manually by using IDEA's "Associate with File Type..." feature.
+Note that most of the auto-detection rules relies on the files being placed in the `debian` directory (such as `debian/control` and `debian/changelog`).
+Alternatively, you can set the file type manually by using IDEA's <kbd>Associate with File Type...</kbd> feature.

 Once associated, the supported feature set automatically activates on the relevant editor actions.